 Oak Series 400

-Oak Series 400 is named in US patent 3924722 (but not in Google’s transcript at the time of writing, which is erroneous — download the PDF), an electronic typewriter patent from CPT Corp, filed in 1973, the same year as the advertisement.
+Series 400 is depicted in a 1973 Oak advertisement in Electronic Design magazine.
+A switch type appearing to be the same design appears in the Electronic Engineers Master catalogue for 1971–72.
+All Series 400 switches seem to be branded.
+At present, these two advertisements are the only official documentation obtained.
+Series 400 is also named in US patent 3924722 (but not in Google’s transcript at the time of writing, which is erroneous: download the PDF to see this reference), an electronic typewriter patent from CPT Corp, filed in 1973, the same year as the advertisement.

-There Oak switches in some unidentified Facit keyboard use the metal plate attachment depicted in figure 13 of the above patent.
+There are Oak switches in an unidentified Facit keyboard; these use the metal plate attachment depicted in figure 13 of the patent.